 When you are in the showroom or looking at an used mobility van, begin by seeing what feels right for you.
 Test the ramp, the interior spacing, your ability to enter and exit the vehicle, and steering wheel access if you intend to drive.

 Take the vehicle for a test drive or ride in it with your driver.
-This will allow you to see and feel if the van rocks, makes noises,or seems otherwise troubling.
+This will allow you to see and feel if the van rocks, makes noises, or seems otherwise troubling.
+Also, carefully examine the interior for loose carpet and unusual wear.
+Check the van for rust, poor welding, or signs of an accident.

 Check to be sure the van has a heavy duty electrical system to support any electrically operated accessories.
 The chassis also must be built to handle the extra weight of a lift system, if you require one.